The Best Retinol Eye Creams For Wrinkles, Dark Circles & Under-Eye Bags

 Whether you’re dealing with wrinkles, fine lines, dark circles, or puffy eyes, below are the best retinol eye creams.

-Kate Somerville +Retinol Firming Eye Cream
+1. Kate Somerville +Retinol Firming Eye Cream

 Kate Somerville +Retinol Firming Eye Cream - Best Retinol Eye Cream

 In my opinion, this is the best retinol eye cream to effectively target signs of aging around the eyes.
 It’s an overall satisfying formula for softening fine lines and under-eye discolorations.
-Its potent formulation consists of retinol, as well as new-generation retinol commonly knowns as Granactive retinoid.
-It’s known for being as effective as retinol but with fewer side effects.
+Its formulation consists of retinol and a new-generation retinol commonly known as Granactive retinoid.
+It’s as effective as retinol but with fewer side effects.
+The formula also has bakuchiol, a plant-derived ingredient known for its retinol-like effects.

-And not just that, the eye cream also has bakuchiol, a plant-derived ingredient known for its retinol-like effects.
-All these anti-aging goodies come with a hydrating base made with aloe and hyaluronic acid.
+The eye cream has a hydrating base made with aloe and hyaluronic acid.
 And I love the fact that I can use it above the eyes too as I have hooded eyelids and need all the lifting I can get.
-And it might seem frivolous, but I also love the gold applicator tip for reducing puffiness around the eyes when my jade roller is nowhere to be found.
+It might seem frivolous, but I also love the gold applicator tip for reducing puffiness around the eyes when my jade roller is nowhere to be found.
 So if you can afford it, this can be your new go-to retinol eye cream.

-Type of Retinol: Retinol, Granactive Retinoid, bakuchiol.
-Other Ingredients: Hyaluronic acid.
-Size: 0.5 oz
+Type of Retinol: Retinol, Granactive Retinoid, bakuchiol

-The Inkey List Retinol Eye Cream
+2. The Inkey List Retinol Eye Cream

 The Inkey List Retinol Eye Cream - Best Affordable Retinol Eye Cream